-I was worried that taking it out of the slow cooker at 165 degrees and putting it under a broiler would dry it out, but it didn’t at all.
+When first developing and testing this recipe, I was worried that taking it out of the slow cooker at 165 degrees and putting it under a broiler would dry it out, but it didn’t at all.
 You will need to broil it for about five minutes.
 Be careful to watch it very closely so the skin doesn’t burn.

 How Much Turkey Per Person

 The rule of thumb in picking the size turkey you are serving is one pound per person.
 That being said, I would suggest that if you are having lots of appetizers and sides, you will need a little less than that.

 Should you have leftover turkey, I have a great instructions for freezing it.
 And of course, I have lots of great ideas for leftover turkey recipes.

 How to Freeze Leftover Turkey

 As mentioned above, you need to use a completely thawed turkey breast.
 Best practice for thawing a turkey is to thaw it in the refrigerator.
 Depending on the size of the breast, it will take 1 to 3 days.